6.34. kink/container/ORDERED_SET

 # "qux"

-`front` returns the element which comes first in the ordering of the set.
+`front` returns the element which comes first in the order of `Set`.

 :TREE_SET.require_from('kink/container/')